MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

 1. Download Microsoft R Client from the following link: http://aka.ms/rclient/

-1. @@Run the Microsoft R Client setup and follow the prompts:
+1. Run the Microsoft R Client setup and follow the prompts:

    + Accept the default installation path for Microsoft R Client or choose another location.

    + Review the components that will be installed as part of Microsoft R Client.

      While most are required, you can choose to add additional components such as [**pretrained models**](deploy-pretrained-microsoftml-models.md).

    + Accept the Microsoft R Client license terms.

    + Accept the Microsoft R Open license term.
-Microsoft R Client is built on [Microsoft R Open](r-open.md), Microsoft's enhanced distribution of R. Setup installs it for you automatically.
+Microsoft R Client is built on [Microsoft R Open](r-open.md), Microsoft's enhanced distribution of R. Setup installs the correct version of R Open for you automatically.

-    + Optionally, install [R Tools for Visual Studio](https://msdn.microsoft.com/en-us/library/mt721271.aspx#Anchor_1), an integrated development environment available as a free add-in for any edition of Visual Studio 2015.
-This option is only available if the supported version of Visual Studio is already installed.
-If you've selected to install it as well, accept the terms for R Tools for Visual Studio.

    + Click **Finish** when installation is finished.
 A welcome screen opens to introduce you to the product and documentation.

 ## How to offline install (without internet access)

-1. @@On a machine with _**unrestricted**_ internet access:
+1. On a machine with _**unrestricted**_ internet access:

    + Download Microsoft R Client from the following link: http://aka.ms/rclient/

-   + Download the Microsoft R Open ( *.cab) needed to install R Client from the following link: https://go.microsoft.com/fwlink/?LinkId=834568&clcid=1033
+   + Download the Microsoft R Open ( *.cab) needed to install R Client from the following link: https://go.microsoft.com/fwlink/?linkid=845297

    + Download the prerequisites, including the .NET Framework and other components previously listed.

-   + Copy the .cab file, component executables, and R Client installer to a network share or portable drive.
+   + Copy the .cab file and R Client installer to a network share or portable drive.

 1. On the machine with _**restricted**_ internet access:

    + Log in with administrator privileges.

-   + Copy the .cab file, component executables, and R Client installer from the network share/portable drive on the first machine to the machine that has restricted internet access.
+   + Copy the .cab file and R Client installer from the network share/portable drive on the first machine to the machine that has restricted internet access.
 Put those files under `%temp%`.

    + Install the prerequisites first.

-   + Restart your computer is you installed the .NET Framework.
+   + Restart your computer if you installed the .NET Framework.

    + Run `RClientSetup.exe`, which then finds the cab file in the temp folder.